himazawa/himazawa.github.io/posts/xz-backdoor/index.md

 - MacPorts
 - pkgsrc

-At the moment we know that the there are checks in the backdoor to [target Linux instances and only x86_64/amd64]() builds so the affected target could be reduced but since the entire situation is unclear I would not reccommend to keep a compromised package on your system.
+At the moment we know that the there are checks in the backdoor to [target Linux instances and only x86_64/amd64]() builds so the real number could be downsized, but since the entire situation is unclear I would not reccommend to keep a compromised package on your system.

 ## Considerations